mcellteam/cellblender_tutorials/pbc.rst

       PERIODIC_Z = TRUE
     }

-* Make the python script
+* Make the python script.

     * Create a new text file and name it **pbc.mdl**.
     * Paste the above python code into the file.